 After its timely receipt of a notice specifying Title and Survey Objections or New Matter Objections, as the case may be (each, an "Objection" and collectively, the "Objections"), Seller shall have the option, in its sole and absolute discretion, and at its sole cost and expense, to remedy and remove any Objections and render the title marketable and insurable at regular rates at or prior to the Closing.
-Notwithstanding the foregoing, Seller shall be required to satisfy or remove and cause to be released or discharged of record at the Closing the following liens against the Property: (i) the lien of any mortgage, security agreement, financing statement or other instrument which evidences or secures indebtedness, that was voluntarily recorded against the Real Property by, at the direction of, or with the consent of Seller; (ii) mechanic's liens (excluding liens relating to work or materials commissioned by Purchaser or any of Purchaser's Representatives), judgment liens against Seller and real estate tax and assessment liens; (iii) liens which have been filed against the Property and reduced to a liquidated sum (excluding any such liens filed by or against Purchaser on y of Purchaser's Representatives) ("Required Removal Exceptions").
-Within ten (10) Business Days after Seller's timely receipt of Purchaser's notice describing any Objections, seller shall be required to remedy and remove.
+Notwithstanding the foregoing, Seller shall be required to satisfy or remove and cause to be released or discharged of record at the Closing the following liens against the Property: (i) the lien of any mortgage, security agreement, financing statement or other instrument which evidences or secures indebtedness, that was voluntarily recorded against the Real Property by, at the direction of, or with the consent of Seller; (ii) mechanic's liens (excluding liens relating to work or materials commissioned by Purchaser or any of Purchaser's Representatives), judgment liens against Seller and real estate tax and assessment liens; (iii) liens which were created, consented to or permitted by Seller following the Effective Date without the approval of Purchaser as provided in Section 8.22(a); and (iv) any other liens which have been filed against the Property and reduced to a liquidated sum (excluding any such liens filed by or against Purchaser or any of Purchaser's Representatives) ("Required Removal Exceptions").
+Within ten (10) Business Days after Seller's timely receipt of Purchaser's notice describing any Objections, Seller shall notify Purchaser in writing as to whether or not Seller elects to remedy and remove any objections (other than the Required Removal Exceptions, which Seller shall be required to remedy and remove).
 However, if Seller fails to so notify Purchaser in writing within the aforementioned allotted time, Seller shall be deemed to have elected to not remedy and remove such Objections.
-If Seller fails to remedy and remove any Objections, the Seller shall be deemed to have elected to not remedy and remove such Objections.
-If Seller agrees in writing to remedy and remove any Objections, then Seller shall notify Seller and Escrew Agent in writing within ten (10) days after Purchaser's receipt of Seller's notice electing to not remedy such Objections (or, if applicable, within ten (10) days after the date that Seller has been deemed to have elected to not remedy and remove such Objections), whether Purchaser elects to waive such Objections and to proceed to consummate the Closing (without any abatement or reduction in the Purchase Price) or to terminate this Agreement.
+If Seller agrees in writing to remedy and remove any Objections, Purchaser shall notify Seller and Escrow Agent i after Purchaser's receipt of Seller's notice electing to not remedy such Objections (or, if applicable, within ten (10) days after the date that Seller has been deemed to have elected to not remedy and remove such Objections), whether Purchaser elects to waive such Objections and to proceed to consummate the Closing (without any abatement or reduction in the Purchase Price) or to terminate this Agreement.
 If Purchaser fails to so notify Seller in writing within the aforementioned allotted time, Purchaser shall be deemed to have elected to waive such Objections and to proceed to consummate the Closing without any abatement or reduction in the Purchase Price.
 As used herein, the term "Permitted Exceptions" means all Title Exceptions other than the Objections, unless any such Objections are waived by Buyer, in which case such items shall be included in the Permitted Exceptions.